dashincubator/dash-incubator-rules/rules.md

 The Strategist who created a Bounty is considered the owner of that Bounty and has priority rights to edit the Bounty's fields, define Tasks and process resulting Claims, and change the Bounty's [Status](#23-bounty-status).
 The Strategist may transfer ownership to another Strategist at any time.

-> In Trello, Ownership is determined by the Strategist who is a Member of the Card.
-There should only be one Strategist as a member on the card.
+> In Trello, Ownership is determined by the Strategist who is the Member of the Card (there should only be one).

 ### 4.2.3 Assistant Admins